How can you protect — and manage — what you can’t see?

 Traditional approaches to asset inventory don’t provide an understanding of shadow IT in a company’s infrastructure.

-Cybersecurity asset management platforms are an important factor to a comprehensive asset inventory.
+Cybersecurity asset management solutions are an important factor to a comprehensive asset inventory.
 These platforms track all devices, cloud services, software, and users no matter where they’re located, or their uptime or power state.

 Platforms like Axonius do this by leveraging an organization’s existing data.
 They allow teams to continually conduct up-to-date inventories in real time.
 These platforms provide IT and security professionals with the ability to automatically discover security gaps, and allow them to customize triggered actions when an asset or user deviates from policies and procedures.